 And this is justified since we do not take adequate care of our environment, new technologies are not always good for mankind and people of the world are at war with each other without the robots present.

 But we cannot be too sure that the history of human civilization will end in such a grim way.
-Finding ways to avoid premonitions of popular sci-fi stories and apocalyptic dystopian novels may help us envision distant future that may look much brighter.
+Finding ways to avoid premonitions of popular sci-fi stories and apocalyptic dystopian novels may help us envision a distant future that may look much brighter.

 1. Status quo

 In books with such “hopeful” titles as “Our Final Hour” and others, British astrophysicist Martin Rees, Swedish philosopher Nick Bostrom and English theoretical physicist Stephen Hawking claim that humanity does not stand a chance to survive even till the start of the next century.

 In 1992, American political economist Francis Fukuyama wrote a book entitled “The End of History and the Last Man“.
-He hypothesized that the political, technological and economic model of the early 90s is the last frontier in the history of mankind.
+He hypothesized that the political, technological, and economic model of the early 90s is the last frontier in the history of mankind.
 The new millennium proved Fukuyama’s fallacy.

 Joy called for conscious abstinence from dangerous technologies similar to the model of nuclear disarmament.
 Neo-Luddite position, according to Joy, is the most relevant strategy against dystopia and the extinction of mankind.
-The sooner we stop developing dangerous technologies for ourselves, the longer and happier our future will be.
+The sooner we stop developing dangerous technologies for ourselves, the longer and happier the future of our planet will be.